MateusMaceedo/MateusMaceedo/README.md

 - 📫 Knowledge in DevOps culture....

-- 💚 BDD, DDD, TDD, Jira, Six Sigma, Lean Manufacturing..
+- 💚 BDD, DDD, TDD, Jira, Six Sigma, Lean Manufacturing.....

 > "Whether it's Google or Apple or a free program, we have fantastic competitors and that keeps us looking."
 > ― Bill Gates